guyleonard/taxdump_edit/README.md

 Along with the corresponding record in nodes.dmp

     3304349	|	1735725	|	species	|		|	11	|	1	|	1	|	1	|	1	|	1	|	1	|	1	|
 The original nodes.dmp and names.dmp have been backed up in the same location as nodes_backup.dmp and names_backup.dmp.

+### New Group
+This is done much in the same way, but you will have to add the different lineage levels one-by-one in order to build the taxonomic relationships.
+For example, imagine we found a new species

 ### Variable Options
 #### Divisions